How do you begin your niche research for new blogs? What do you use as the determining factors of whether to tackle a niche or not?

 I’m not saying don’t do any competitor analysis at all.
 What I wanted to get across to you was that you should base your niche selection based on a bigger picture, and show you a different way of approaching your research.

 It still seems a lot of people base their niche selection on keyword analysis for a few main keywords.
-Most high search volume keywords today are filled with high authority sites no matter what you search for, so that leaves nothing on the table except for baby terms that bring in no traffic.
+Most high search volume keywords today are filled with high authority blogs no matter what you search for, so that leaves nothing on the table except for baby terms that bring in no traffic.

 Approach it with the mindset that you’re going to become a major player in the niche.
 Millions of visitors to a website can be a real business.
 It’s enough traffic to replace most people’s full-time income.